-Germs spread easily from person to person.
-Cold and flu viruses usually affect the most people during the colder months, although they can develop at any time of the year.
+Colds and flu can occur at any time of year.
+These upper respiratory infections (URIs) spread easily.
 Babies and young children have a higher risk for secondary infections from these illnesses.
 Take extra care to help protect your child against infections.

-In Canada, safety standards for children's equipment, furniture, clothing, and other items are set by Health Canada's Product Safety Program (PSP).
-Although most new items you purchase will likely meet these standards, older and used items may not.
+In Canada, safety standards for children's equipment, furniture, clothing, and other items are set by Health Canada's Consumer Product Safety (CPS).
+Although most new items you buy will likely meet these standards, older and used items may not.
 Equipment that has been used before, such as a baby carrier, may not be safe.
 These items may have wear and tear that affects how they function.
-The PSP may also have recalled some items because of reported hazards.
+CPS may also have recalled some items because of reported hazards.

 Check that all the products your baby uses meet current standards.
 The following list provides safety information for items frequently used by children up to age 2:

-To help you keep track of important safety features, see the topic Nursery Equipment Safety Checklist.
+To help you keep track of important safety information, go to Health Canada's Consumer Product Safety webpage at www.hc-sc.gc.ca/cps-spc/index-eng.php.